-Graphical objects come in various types that each has a different list of accessible values.
-The types are: fill, outline, text, start clip, stop clip, start bounds, stop bounds, special.
+Graphical objects come in various types: fill, outline, text, start_clip, stop_clip, start bounds, stop bounds, special.
+Each type has a different list of accessible values.

 There is a helper function (mplib.fields(obj)) to get the list of accessible values for a particular object, but you can just as easily use the tables given below.